DENVER SEWER TAP REPAIR

-If you have received the “city letter,” (or even if you haven’t) APEX Plumbing can guide you through the tap repair process.
+If you have received the “city letter,” (or even if you haven’t) APEX Plumbing can guide you through the sewer tap repair process.
 We offer free written estimates, multi-tap discounts, and a finished product that meets or exceeds local and national codes and industry standards.
-We have extensive experience working with local municipalities.
-Our work is covered with a five-year unconditional warranty and we have been repairing sewer and water lines in the Denver Metro area since 1985.
+We have extensive experience working with local municipalities for sewer line repairs.
+Our work is covered with a five-year fully transferable warranty and we have been repairing sewer and water lines in the Denver Metro area since 1985.

 - Video inspect and locate the sewer line